kayak/redux-data-model/docs/docs/tutorial.md

 ```

 So like selectors, in mapStateToProps, your default mapDispatchToProps is namespaced by the models' namespace.
-Let's try to change the example with selectors, in other to use the default mapDispatchToProps for modifying our
+Let's try to change the example with selectors, in order to use the default mapDispatchToProps for modifying our
 redux state via reducers:

 ```javascript